Probing dark matter inside Earth using atmospheric neutrino oscillations at INO-ICAL: Can the DM mass fraction inside the core be measured?

-Fig.~\ref{fig:DM_inside_Earth} presents the sensitivity at which $f_\text{D}$ may be excluded, in terms of the $\Delta\chi^2_\text{DM}$ value corresponding to it, compared with the hypothesis of no DM.
+Figure~\ref{fig:DM_inside_Earth} presents the sensitivity at which $f_\text{D}$ may be excluded, in terms of the $\Delta\chi^2_\text{DM}$ value corresponding to it, compared with the hypothesis of no DM.
 The results are presented for the PREM profile with 25 layers.
-The Figure shows that the sensitivity to DM increases with $f_\text{D}$, reaching $\Delta \chi^2_\text{DM} \approx 4$ (2$\sigma$) for an exposure of 20 years, utilizing the CID capability of ICAL.
-Note that without this CID capability, $\Delta \chi^2_\text{DM}$ would be lower by almost 40\%.
+The Figure shows that the sensitivity to DM increases with $f_\text{D}$: for $f_\text{D} \sim 0.4$, it reaches $\Delta \chi^2_\text{DM} \approx 4$ (i.e. 2$\sigma$) with an exposure of 20 years, utilizing the CID capability of ICAL.
+Without this CID capability, the sensitivity for DM would be lower by almost 40\%.
+This is because the matter effects modify $\nu$ and $\bar{\nu}$ oscillation probabilities differently, and CID capability helps to preserve this information.
+Note that, since the mass of the core is apporoximately 30\% of the Earth mass, $f_\text{D} \sim 0.4$ corresponds to DM comprising of about 12\% of Earth mass.

+Figure~\ref{fig:DM_inside_Earth} shows that ICAL may be expected to be sensitive to DM at $1\sigma$ level in 10 (20) years if the DM forms $\sim5.5\%$ ($3.5\%$) of the mass of Earth.
+Currently running neutrino experiments like IceCube and Super-K would have collected a large amount of events by the time ICAL comes online and may have reached better than $\sim10\%$ sensitivity at $1\sigma$ with improved analysis techniques.
+However, once ICAL starts taking data, within a decade it would become quite competitive with the reach of other experiments, including the future ones that have been mentioned in the introduction.
+This is not unexpected, since ICAL is optimized for the multi-GeV range of energies where the matter effects, crucial for DM detection as indicated in this paper, are significant.
+The ability of ICAL to separate neutrino and antineutrino modes allows us to measure these matter effects efficiently.

+It must be emphasized that the neutrino oscillation experiments have sensitivity to $f_\text{D}$, but not to the DM density profile, since neutrinos interact only with baryonic matter.
+However, realistic DM density profiles can be accommodated for a given $f_\text{D}$ as discussed in Appendix~\ref{sec:DM_distribution}.